 Ten-hour fuel moistures are observed or expected to be 7 percent or less.
-This is an essential requirement and should be coordinated with the Center Manager at the Virginia Interagency Coordination Center.
+This is an essential requirement and should be coordinated with the Fire Management Officer at the Regional USFS office, or the Virginia Interagency Coordination Center.
 In the event coordination is not possible, the forecaster may, at his or her discretion, use the fuel moisture readings from the NFDRS RAWS.